Phone: 817-697-4038 Fax: 877-409-3962

 What Causes Shin Splints?

-How to Avoid Shin Splints
+How to Avoid

 Wearing a quality pair of shoes with good arch support can help patients avoid Medial Tibial Stress Syndrome, or at least make it less likely to occur.
-Making sure to maintain proper form while running and avoiding running on hard surfaces also lowers the risk of getting shin splints.
+Making sure to maintain proper form while running and avoiding running on hard surfaces also lowers the risk of getting this condition.
 Warming up, stretching, maintaining proper form while running, and avoiding running on hard surfaces also lowers the risk of developing shin splints.
 The best strategy when dealing with overuse injuries involves pacing yourself and allowing yourself to rest.

-Risk factors of Shin Splints
+Risk factors

-Shin Splints most often occur in:
+Most often occur in:

 • Athletes starting a new training regimen